happyDevelp/CMP-Bookpedia/README.md

 * `/iosApp` contains iOS applications.
 Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.

+## Important note

+### I don't have Apple technology, which means I haven't had the opportunity to run and test the app on iOS, so for iPhone users the app may not work